cabol/shards/README.md

 In the previous section we saw something about the `state`, how it can be fetched at any time.
 But, what is the `state`?

-There are different properties that have to be stored somewhere in order `shards` works correctly.
+There are different properties that have to be stored somewhere for `shards` to work correctly.
 Remember, `shards` has a logic on top of `ETS`, for example, compute the shard/node where the key/value pair goes, and to do that, it needs the number of shards, the function to pick the shard or node (in case of global scope), the table type and